 On the Xbox One X, we were able to record for as long as five minutes by selecting a 720p resolution instead of the default 1080p, which has a cap of two minutes.
 This screen also lets you capture at 4K in HDR, but the reduced clip length allowed in this resolution makes it a less-than-ideal option for sharing your gameplay.

 How to view and export your gameplay clips

 To view your capture immediately after saving, hold down the Xbox button when the blue notification confirms your recording has saved.
 From this overlay, you can view your new clip, upload it to Xbox Live or Microsoft OneDrive (if either is set up and linked to your Xbox account), delete the clip, or go to manage all of your saved gameplay.
 Selecting Edit will send you over to Microsoft’s free Upload Studio app or to its entry in the store if you don’t have it downloaded.

-To view your gameplay clips at any time, press the Xbox button to bring up the guide, select Settings, then Broadcast & Capture (or navigate to the tab with the Satellite symbol), and finally Recent captures.
+To view your gameplay clips at any time, press the Xbox button to bring up the guide.
+Scroll to the right until you’re back in Capture & Share.
+This menu will have a Recent Captures option for you to select and view your saved game moments.
 On this screen, you’ll see a chronological list of all recently captured gameplay.

 Share clips from the Xbox mobile app

 With a recent update to the Xbox mobile app on both iOS and Android, you can also share any videos or screenshots that you’ve taken directly to your social networks, including Twitter, or save them directly to your phone.

 Thanks to #Xbox fan feedback, you can now share your game captures directly to your favorite social platforms from the Xbox App for iOS & Android, and even save captures directly to your phone to customize via your camera roll.
 Download the app today https://t.co/2HJjuhKRcJ pic.twitter.com/qlVvcW21QU